In a Nutshell

 An Embrace Review from Heidi

-Embrace has an extremely comprehensive offering at surprisingly affordable rates.
+Embrace has a comprehensive offering at affordable rates.
 Its unlimited coverage for congenital conditions makes them a great choice for pets at risk of breed-specific problems.
 You should however beware of the broad exclusions.

 Wellness and prescription medications are only available as additional extras, which means you’ll have to pay for them separately.